djpandit007/turbo-invention/Section6-PodDesign.md

 Jobs are workloads that are meant to perform a set of tasks and finish.
 Jobs live for a very short period of time.

+## 90: CronJobs

+CRON jobs are jobs that can be scheduled.

 ## Noteworthy Commands

 `kubectl get pods --selector app=App1` will show the pods for which are labeled